 HACCP (Hazard Analysis and Critical Control Points) is a globally-recognised production management system for food products.
 This system is based on the prevention of risk and is used to identify any physical, biological or chemical hazards in any part of the production process that could mean the product is unsafe for consumption.
 It is also used to identify potential allergens.
 Hazards are analysed and systems and measurements designed to reduce or remove these risks and auditing against these standards.
 HACCP is a voluntary system in Australia at present, although some customers now require proof of HACCP accreditation before they will purchase some food products.

-SA Health provides a full list of resources for food businesses via the SA Health Food Safety Index.
+SA Health provides information for food businesses on the required Food Standards.

 Biosecurity SA develops and applies legislation and initiatives to promote and improve food safety in primary industry sectors.
 It aims to boost consumer and industry confidence and market access opportunities in South Australia by: